Read Time: 5 minutes

 e.
 Incorporate relatable challenges and internal conflicts:

-• A protagonist facing relatable challenges and internal struggles can help the audience connect with them on a deeper level.
+• A protagonist facing relatable challenges and internal struggles can help the audience believe in make-believe people.

 That’s it for this Saturday.

-If you feel like TSS offers creative writing insights unlike the rest, tell a fellow storyteller.
+If you feel like TSS offers creative writing tips unlike the rest, tell a fellow storyteller.

 See ya next week!